§ Terminology Governance Guide

 § Github landscape

-Every group within ToIP that uses Spec-Up has a setup more or less like the following.
-Only WOT-terms uses a combination of wiki source management and publication in KERISSE (Still Docusaurus-based, looking into a Spec-Up variant as of Feb 2024).
+Every group within ToIP that uses Spec-Up has a setup that is more or less like the following.
+Only WOT-terms combines wiki source management and publication in KERISSE (Still Docusaurus-based, looking into a Spec-Up variant as of Feb 2024).

 § Flow of Writing a Specification in Spec-Up